 (Oct 22, 1891 – Feb 2, 1958)

 During WW1 he fell sick with malaria and the untreatable Bekhterev’s disease.
-This enabled him to test the efficacy of the facial diagnosis and mineral salts on himself.
+This enabled him to test the efficacy of the facial diagnosis and cell salts on himself.
 The disease went into remission and he lived symptom-free for another 40 years.

 In 1921, during a large-scale experiment in Halle on the Saale, Hickethier applied facial diagnostics for the first time, with great success.
-He was one of the cofounders of the biochemical association in the area.
+He was one of the co-founders of the biochemical association in the area.
 The facial diagnostics technique acted like a magnet and brought thousands of people into contact with it.

 Apart from facial diagnostics, Hickethier also developed the Hickethier sight training method, the Hickethier health baths and a spinal care system, which involves a special nerve massage.

-He was forced to flee to West Germany in 1947 following dispossession and persecution by the Russians.
+He was forced to flee to West Germany in 1947 following dispossession and persecution by the Soviet occupation force.
 Here he made a new start with his most loyal colleagues.
 In 1951 he started providing a clinic and seminars in the Bruchhauser Mill in Dies in the Gelbach valley.
 A new Naturopathy Centre was built in Kemmenau in 1957.
 Unfortunately Hickethier died shortly before completion of the building.
 His life work was carried on by his co-workers Charlotte and Luise Depke.

 © by Friedrich Depke • Im Kirschengarten 8 • 56132 Kemmenau • Germany